Minister of Industry (Canada)

-The minister of innovation, science and industry is also the minister responsible for Statistics Canada.
-By convention, the minister of innovation, science and industry also serves as the registrar general of Canada.
+By law, the Minister of Industry serves as the Registrar General of Canada.
+The Minister of Industry is also the minister responsible for Statistics Canada since 1990.

-The current minister of innovation, science and industry is François-Philippe Champagne.
+The current Minister of Industry is Mélanie Joly.

 History

-The first century of Canada
+First century of Canada

 The office of the registrar general of Canada has traditionally been associated with the responsibility of overseeing corporate affairs, by virtue of its function in registering all letters patent.
 From Confederation to 1966, the secretary of state for Canada was the registrar general.
 Between 1966 and 1995, the office was held by the minister of consumer and corporate affairs.

 The National Research Council of Canada was established in 1916, under the pressure of World War I, to advise the government on matters of science and industrial research.
 In 1932, laboratories were built on Sussex Drive in Ottawa.

-The economic development function of the portfolio can be traced from the office of Minister of Trade and Commerce, which was created in 1892.
-The post of Minister of Industry briefly existed between 1963 and 1969 as a successor to the post of Minister of Defence Production.
+The economic development function of the portfolio can be traced from the office of the minister of trade and commerce, which was created in 1892.
+The post of minister of industry briefly existed, between 1963 and 1969, as a successor to the post of minister of defence production.
 It was merged with the trade and commerce portfolio in 1969.
-The post of Minister of Industry, Trade and Commerce existed between 1969 and 1983.
-During that time, separate posts of Minister of Regional Economic Expansion (1969 to 1983) and Minister of Regional Industrial Expansion (1983–1990) also existed.
-In 1990, the post of Minister of Industry, Science and Technology was created.
+The post of minister of industry, trade and commerce existed between 1969 and 1983.
+During that time, separate posts of minister of regional economic expansion (1969 to 1983) and minister of regional industrial expansion (1983–1990) also existed.
+In 1990, the post of minister of industry, science and technology was created.

-University funding was a problem for the Government of Canada over the first three-quarters of the 20th century.
+University funding was a problem for the government of Canada over the first three-quarters of the 20th century.
 In 1967 the passage of the Federal-Provincial Fiscal Arrangements Act (FPFAA) replaced the policy of direct federal grants to the universities with a system of transfers to the provincial governments to support the operating costs of universities, which are a provincial responsibility under the 1867 British North America Act.

-Over the course of seven years from 1970, the so-called Lamontagne Report on A Science Policy for Canada detailed the work of the Senate Special Committee on Science Policy.
+Over the course of seven years, from 1970, the so-called Lamontagne Report on A Science Policy for Canada detailed the work of the Senate Special Committee on Science Policy.
 Several avenues were investigated by the Canadian Cabinet, including the nomination of the Royal Society of Canada as the exclusive distributor of federal "governmental science and technology contract services" funds for post-secondary education, in a "national academy of science" type arrangement but this avenue was rejected because of the provincial responsibility factor.